 #2 – Type 2 Diabetes Symptom Management

+Keto may also help those who have been diagnosed with type 2 diabetes manage their symptoms.
+This is because keto requires you to cut back on the intake of carbohydrates.
 Type 2 diabetes sufferers have reduced insulin sensitivity and, consequentially, high levels of the hormone.
 High insulin levels can lead to a number of health concerns, including:

 - Fatty liver